 This recipe is adapted from my Lemon Thumbprint Cookies.
 Everyone loved the texture of those cookies so much, so I decided to make another winning flavor.

-The shortbread cookie recipe is simple but requires chilling.
+The thumbprint cookie recipe is simple but requires chilling.
 Make sure to allow yourself a least an hour chill time.

 The dough can be made ahead and chilled overnight if that's more convenient.
 You can read more helpful tips in the post for the lemon cookies stated above.